uzairarif5/NNForDigits/README.md

 Lets see a description of my project files and folders:
 - `initWeightAndBiases.py`:
   - Contains the function of setting weights and biases which will be used by the neural network.
 The function will run if you run the file.
-  - Contains the sizes of the input layer (784), second hidden layer (256) and third hidden layer (128).
+  - Contains the sizes of the input layer, second hidden layer, third hidden layer and the kernels.
 - `/dataStore`:
   - Stores the weights and biases made from `initWeightAndBiases.py` in txt and npy files.
 The npy file type is used by the neural network.
 - `getNumbers.py`: